on4kjm/FLEcli/README.md

 The releases can be downloaded from https://github.com/on4kjm/FLEcli/releases

 For MacOS users, `homebrew` is the easiest installation method.

-//TODO: Explain in details of the installation
+* add the Homebrew tap with `brew tap on4kjm/tap`.
+* install the application with `brew install flecli`.

 Detailed installation instructions can be found [at this page](doc/install.md).
-//TODO: repeat the instruction in the install documentation.

 ## Usage